 dnf clean packages

-To view more details about a specific history, use the info option with the ID number, as shown in the above list.
-This is one of the amazing feature of DNF, where you can exactly find out what happened on that particular DNF command.
-It contains the start and end time, who ran it, what are the packages installed, updated, etc.
+To view more details about a specific history, use the info option with the ID number shown in the above list.
+This is one of the amazing features of DNF, where you can find out exactly what happened on that particular DNF command.
+It contains the start and end time, who ran it, what packages were installed, and updated, etc.

 dnf history info id_number

-I am sure, you know already about most of the above DNF commands that explained with examples.
+I am sure you know already about most of the above DNF commands that are explained with examples.
 But hey, a ready reference of DNF commands is always needed when things go wrong.
-So, I hope this DNF commands with examples guide helps you find out the DNF command which you are looking for, and eventually resolve your problem.
+So, I hope this DNF commands with examples guide helps you find the DNF command you are looking for and eventually resolve your problem.

-Let me know whether this helps, or, any command you would like to add in this list.
+Let me know whether this helps or any commands you would like to add to this list.